How to Hire an AI Strategy Consultant Without Burning Cash

 How long should the hiring process take?

-Two calls total, at most.
-A 30-minute intro to decide fit, a 60-minute scoping call to map the first engagement.
-If the consultant is running a 6-week sales cycle with 4 meetings and a signed MSA before work starts, that is a signal they have sold to enterprise clients for too long to fit an SME.
+Two calls at most.
+A 30-minute intro to decide fit, then a 60-minute scoping call to map the first engagement.
+If a consultant is running a six-week sales cycle with four meetings and a signed master services agreement before any work starts, that is a signal they have sold to enterprise clients for too long to move at SME speed.

 What should a statement of work look like?

 One page.
-Scope for the first shipped system, price, timeline, and what success looks like at 60 days.
-Anything longer than that is a bureaucratic moat and usually means the consultant has never had to move fast.
+Scope for the first built system, the price, the timeline, and what success looks like at 60 days.
+Anything longer than a single page is usually a bureaucratic moat, and it often means the consultant has never had to move fast or be measured on outcomes.

 How do I protect myself from a bad hire?

-Two mechanisms.
-First, a rolling monthly retainer with 30 days notice, so if the first 30 days go badly you are out at £3,500, not £42,000.
-Second, an explicit "what does success look like at 60 days" written into the first-month scope, so the consultant knows what they are measured against.
+Two mechanisms do most of the work.
+First, a rolling monthly retainer with 30 days notice, so if the first month goes badly you exit at £3,500 rather than £42,000.
+Second, an explicit "what does success look like at 60 days" written into the first month's scope, so the consultant knows the exact number they are measured against.

-What if I need AI strategy but do not need implementation?
+What if I need AI strategy but not implementation?

-Rare.
-In practice, an AI strategy that is not paired with implementation is a document that sits in a Dropbox folder for 6 months.
-The exception is large enterprises with an in-house implementation team.
-For SMEs between £500,000 and £5 million, strategy without implementation is almost always a waste.
-If a consultant offers you strategy-only at an SME scale, decline.
+That need is rarer than it sounds.
+In practice, an AI strategy that is not paired with implementation becomes a document that sits in a shared drive for six months and changes nothing.
+The genuine exception is a large enterprise with an in-house build team.
+For an SME between £500,000 and £5 million in revenue, strategy without implementation is almost always wasted money, so if a consultant offers it at that scale, decline and find one who builds.

 Want this built for your business?
 Book a call.